fplmarques/dfoiliator/README.md

 # dfoiliator
-This is a script to run a pipeline to DFOIL analyses
+This is a script to run a pipeline to [DFOIL](https://github.com/jbpease/dfoil/) analyses.